wazo-platform/wazo-js-sdk/README.md

 [![npm version](https://badge.fury.io/js/%40wazo%2Fsdk.svg)](https://badge.fury.io/js/%40wazo%2Fsdk)
 [![Greenkeeper badge](https://badges.greenkeeper.io/wazo-platform/wazo-js-sdk.svg)](https://greenkeeper.io/)

-The Wazo JavaScript Software Development Kit is an API wrapper making it easy for you to communicate with your Wazo server.
+The Wazo JavaScript Software Development Kit is an API wrapper that makes it easy to communicate with your Wazo server.
 It allows you to add Wazo functionalities to any JavaScript application you are developing.

 ## Usage